makeworld-the-better-one/fmrl/spec.md

 Either `add` or `remove` or both MUST be set.
 If both have empty arrays, or either has a non-array, servers MUST return 400.
 Clients MUST NOT send those kinds of requests.

+Adding usernames that already exist in the following list is a valid request.
+Same with removing those that are not in the list.

 Servers MUST respond with 200 if the JSON was parsed and set properly.

 ## Client Behavior